esroleo/esteban-web-portfolio/README.md

 <a name="usage"></a>
 ## 3. Usage Tips

-This application is my REACT web portolio, there are no specific usage tips apart from enjoy my website.
+This application is my REACT web portfolio, there are no specific usage tips apart from enjoying my website.

-If you want to run locally preform the following:
+If you want to run locally perform the following:

-If you are still intersted in running the application you would need to do the following:
+If you are still interested in running the application you would need to do the following:
 * git clone
 * npm i
 * npm start